Rishthegreat/Notes/School/Unit 3 - Cellular Energetics.md

 	- Yields 686 kcal energy per mole of glucose oxidized

 In the absense of oxygen, ATP production can still continue.
 This is called fermentation
+- 2 major types
+	- Lactic Acid Fermentations in Animals
+	- Ethanol (alcohol) Fermentation in Bacteria like yeast

 #### Fitness 3.7